Kids Code Madison Club

 Kids Code Madison is a club, not a class, so you can come any week, anytime!
 New programmers will be given some direction with tutorials and help from volunteers, and experienced programmers can work on ongoing projects, start something new, help a friend, or practice the “sushi” (mini, bit sized) skill of the day.

-In partnership with the Madison Public Library, and the Hawthorne Library staff
+In partnership with the Madison Public Library, and the Hawthorne Library

-The winter session of this volunteer-led program, will feature a lab for kids who want to continue past projects and code with their friends, and a focus on game development in Scratch and Pico-8.
+The Fall session of this volunteer-led program, will feature a lab for kids who want to continue past projects and code with their friends, and a focus on game development in Scratch and Pico-8.
 New and experienced kid programmers welcome!

 Drop-in (come for 30 minutes, come for the whole time!)
 Come as available, or come each week!

 - BYOD – Bring your own device!
 Laptops with access to a browser and with wifi are best.
 Devices will also be available (first come, first served).
 Kids who use library computers may need to partner with a club friend and work collaboratively!

 - All children 7 and younger must be accompanied by an adult in the library (not necessarily in the community room where we meet), per library policy.

 - Club is really meant for kids in upper elementary and beyond.
 Younger children may find the concepts difficult to understand.
 Basic literacy and computer skills are needed.